-- Identify & Access Management (IAM)
+- Identify and Access Management (IAM)

 SysKit Point tells you who has access to what – in just a few seconds.
 This includes all permissions and memberships for every user across your Microsoft 365 tenant.
 Track all granted permissions, see every added user or group member, and identify any broken inheritances.

-- Data security & compliance
+- Data security and compliance

 SysKit Point can ensure workspaces stay compliant, with policies applied throughout their lifecycles.
 Policies can be customized, with sensitivity labels that restrict data access and sharing.
 Alerts can be created based on activities, IP addresses, and users.